Breast Augmentation Surgery in Chicago, IL

 Silicone Breast Implants

 Silicone breast implants are considered aesthetically superior, visually and in their feel, to saline breast implants.
 They are unlikely to show rippling, and silicone gel is more like natural breast tissue than saline solution.
-Because the implants come pre-filled to an optimum level, silicone implants never have fill-related aesthetic defects.
-Medical-grade silicone implants are completely safe.
+Because the implants come pre-filled to an optimum level, silicone gel implants never have fill-related aesthetic defects.
+Medical-grade silicone gel-filled implants are completely safe.
 The FDA has determined that the lawsuits surrounding them were primarily a product of fear and had little basis in medical evidence.
 Therefore, it re-approved them for use in November 2006.

 Who are ideal breast augmentation candidates?